 Students complete 56 weeks of clinical training in more than 10 specialty areas.
-In addition, there are two didactic courses that occur during this phase of the program, Advanced Clinical Medicine (PS 801) and PA Professional Practice (PS 745).
+In addition, there is one didactic course that occurs during this phase of the program, PA Professional Practice (PS 870).
 Students rotate through inpatient, outpatient, surgical, and emergent settings interacting with a variety of health care teams and providers.

 The PA Professional Practice course (2 cr.) is comprised of lectures and seminars on professional development topics ranging from Reading an ECG: A Review to Negotiating an Employment Contract.
 These sessions occur throughout the clinical year and coincide with the last day of certain rotations, so we refer to them as “call back” sessions.

 In general, each week of clinical education equals 1 credit hour of academic work.

 |PS 800 Internal Medicine I & II||8 cr.|